Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

 	_for further study_.
 	[[_What are the semantics if none of IFLOWID, RFLOWID, or GDPADDR are not set?
-Should probably make GDPADDR be the default._]]
+Should probably make GDPADDR be the default.
+But is there some reason that one might have both full 256-bit addresses and flow ids in the same PDU?_]]

-[4] Size of Payload in units of 32 bits.
+[4] Size of Payload in units of 8 bits.
 It is represented in network
 	byte order (big endian).
-This constrains the maximum size of a PDU payload to 2 ^ 18 = 262,144 octets.
+This constrains the maximum size of a PDU payload to 2 ^ 16 - 1 = 65,535 octets.

 [5]	Size of PDU Trailer (primarily HMAC) in units of 32 bits.
 	If the MPAYLOAD flag is set, this must be zero.